mfactory88/gryff-restaurant-search/README.md

 ### General Information

-MegaBytes has built an application to find the top 10 searched restaurants in realtime, and allows the user to search for previously viewed cities.
+Our group, smallbytes has built an application to find the top 10 searched restaurants in realtime, and allows the user to search for previously viewed cities.

+### Goals and Requirements

+Projects are extremely important on our journey to becoming full-stack web developers.
+This project will be our first opportunity to show our collaborative skills and coding abilities.
+As a group, will use everything we've learned over the past six weeks to create a real-world front-end application.

+#### Requirements

+* Use a CSS framework other than Bootstrap.
+* Be deplyed to GitHub Pages.
+* Be interactive (i.e: accept and respond to user input).
+* Use at least two server-side APIs.
+* Does not use alerts, confirms, or prompts (use modals).
+* Use client-side storage to store persistent data.
+* Be responsive.
+* Have a polished UI.
+* Have a clean repository that meets quality coding standards.
+* Have a quality README.

 ### Link to Website